w3c/wai-intro-wcag/content/wcag3-intro.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page introduces the in-progress W3C Accessibility Guidelines (WCAG) 3 Working **Draft**.
-It explains how WCAG 3 is related to WCAG 2.
+Many aspects of W3C Accessibility Guidelines (WCAG) 3 are in an exploratory phase, and will change.
+The [WCAG 3 Editors' Draft](https://w3c.github.io/silver/guidelines/) has proposed revisions that are not yet approved for publication.
+(The previously published [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) is significantly outdated.)

-WCAG 3 has similar fundamental and specific accessibility requirements.
-WCAG 3 has a different structure, different conformance model, and broader scope.
+WCAG 3 will have similar fundamental and specific accessibility requirements as WCAG 2.
+WCAG 3 will have a different structure, different conformance model, and broader scope.

-This page is the starting point for information about WCAG 3 now and in the future.
+Please share this page as the starting point for official information about WCAG 3 now and in the future.

 {::nomarkdown}
 {% include box.html type="end" %}